Anders-Telus/github-templates-demo/README.md

 docker-compose --env-file ./config/.env.dev down
 ```

+## Starter guide for Subgraphs and Super Graphs

+- please see READMEGRAPHQLGUIDE.md for further details

 ## Setting your Mongo Credentials

 The reference application uses the follwing file to set your mongoDB credentials